 Kialo discussions take place in class, remotely, or as a hybrid of the two.

-Our ongoing goal is to reach educators and learners in diverse educational environments — through accessibility, localisation, and outreach efforts — as part of our mission to make the world a more thoughtful place.
+Our ongoing goal is to reach educators and learners in diverse educational environments — through accessibility, localization, and outreach efforts — as part of our mission to make the world a more thoughtful place.

 As part of our commitment to providing equitable access to digital learning, Kialo is completely free.
 It can be accessed via the browser on any device without loss of functionality.